JulianCataldo/og-images-generator/README.md

 ### Programmatic (JS API)

-Use this API if you want to build your custom workflow, or create a plugin for an unsupported dev/build tools or JS runtimes (e.g. "serverless" functions).
+Use this API if you want to build your custom workflow, or create a plugin for an unsupported dev/build tools or JS runtimes (e.g. "serverless" functions, Astro's server endpoints…).

 ```js
 import * as api from 'og-images-generator/api';